Noncommutative Catalan numbers: Notation and main results

 \begin{theorem} ${\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}=\sum\limits_{\substack{a,b\in \ZZ_{\ge 0}:\\a+b=k}} T^{n+b}\left({\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}\right) {\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}$, ${\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}'=\sum\limits_{\substack{a,b\in \ZZ_{\ge 0}:\\a+b=k} } T^b\left({\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}'\right) T^{m-a}\left({\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}'\right)$ for $m,n,k$ $\in \ZZ_{\ge 0}$.
 In particular, ${\stretchleftright{\llparenthesis}{ }{\rrparenthesis}} ={\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}+y_{n+k}{\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}$, ${\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}' =T\left({\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}'\right)+y_k\left({\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}'\right) $ for all $n,k\in \ZZ_{\ge 0}$.

 \end{theorem}

-Actually, Theorem \ref{th:mult binom} together with the recursion from Proposition \ref{pr:recursion Cnk}(b) imply the following analogue of the multiplication law for the truncated noncommutative Catalan numbers, which justified the introduction of noncommutative binomial coefficients of the ``second kind.''
+Actually, Theorem \ref{th:mult binom} which is proved in Section \ref{subsect:3.2} together with the recursion from Proposition \ref{pr:recursion Cnk}(b) imply the following analogue of the multiplication law for the truncated noncommutative Catalan numbers, which justified the introduction of noncommutative binomial coefficients of the ``second kind.''

 \begin{corollary} $\tilde C_{m+n}^k=\sum\limits_{\ell=0}^n \tilde C_{m+\ell}^{k-\ell}\cdot T^{m-k+\ell}\left({\stretchleftright{\llparenthesis}{ }{\rrparenthesis}}'\right)$ for all $m,n,k\in \ZZ_{\ge 0}$.